UtrechtUniversity/yoda/docs/administration/troubleshooting-published-data-packages.md

 ---
 # How to troubleshoot published data packages

-This documentaion explains how users can diagnose issues with all existing published data packages, the tool performs a series of checks to verify the integrity and compliance of data packages.
-This published data packages include data with status (?what AVU) that is published (?format), or failed-to-published packages (AVU status = unpublished ?format).
+This documentation explains how users can diagnose issues with all existing published data packages using our new software tool.
+The tool performs a series of checks to verify the integrity and compliance of data packages.
+The scope of this tool includes both data packages that have been successfully published and those that have failed to publish (packages that initiated the publication process but did not succeed).
+Specifically, it targets data packages with their Attribute-Value Units (AVUs) including `org_publication_status` of `OK`, `Retry`, `Unrecoverable`, or `Unknown`.
+Note, the `org_` may vary in different Yoda instance as it is a constant variable of `UUORGMETADATAPREFIX` stored in `constant.py`

+Alternatively, the tool can diagnose a specific data package when provided with its name.

-**Requirement:** Python 3 or higher required, Yoda version 1.10 or later, rodsadmin privilege
+**Requirement:** Python 3 or higher required, Yoda version 1.10 or later, rodsadmin user

 ## **Check Steps**